nikskiz/cloudformation-ap-build/README.md

  * Can be found https://github.com/nikskiz/cloudformation-ap-build/blob/master/AWS%20ECS%20Solution.pdf

 AWS Code Build/AWS Code Pipeline to guarantee a repeatable deployment process
- * Unfortunately didn't have time
+ * Unfortunately, didn't have time

 Use ECS
  * Achieved in the design